-This Vacant, Dilapidated NH Home is Straight Out of a Horror Movie
+This Vacant, Dilapidated New Hampshire Home is Straight Out of a Horror Movie

 No, seriously.
 This place feels like the setting of every scary movie ever.

-You know that part of horror movies when the typical family with their kids and dog approach their new fixer-upper home that was (unbeknownst to them) the site of some horrible tragedy?
-Then the dog won't go inside for some reason, then the kids start seeing strange stuff, and then the parents and so on?
+You know that part of horror movies when the family and dog approach their new fixer-upper home that was (unbeknownst to them) the site of some horrible tragedy?
+Then the dog mysteriously won't go inside, the kids start seeing strange stuff, and so on?
 You get it.

 With a roof and porch that look like they're going to collapse any second, broken and boarded windows, damaged siding, a random couch out front, and a laundry list of other issues, this home is in quite the state of disrepair and straight-up creepy.

-It's the type of property where if you took a picture of the home and saw a creepy figure peering out of an upstairs window afterwards, it wouldn't even be a shock.
+It's the type of property where if you took a picture of the home and saw a creepy figure peering out of an upstairs window, it wouldn't be a shock.

-It may be unsettling, but that's just the very thing that makes this place eerily fascinating and a popular subject for photographers.
+It may be unsettling, but that's just what makes this place eerily fascinating and a popular subject for photographers.